Klen03/ml_resume-analyzer/README.md

   - Offer percentile rankings based on hiring outcome data (e.g., "Your skill match is in the top 25% for this job").
 ## Hiring Outcome Analysis
 - Analyze a dataset of real hiring outcomes to determine which resume factors influence success.
-- Use SHAP values and feature importance rankings to provide actionable insights.
+- Use SHAP values to see if gender or education unfairly influences hiring decisions
 - Example insight: "Resumes with X certification have a 30% higher chance of getting an interview for software engineering roles."
 ## Data Collection Strategy
 - Resumes: Scrape public resume datasets (e.g., Kaggle, Resume.io, OpenResume) and collect voluntary submissions from students/professionals.